itsjesushx/TownOfSushi/README.md

 Modifiers are added on top of players' roles.
 ## Aftermath
 ### **Applied to: Crewmates**
-Killing the Aftermath All their killer to use their ability (if they have one and it's not in use).
+Killing the Aftermath All their killer to use their ability.
+If the Poisoner kills the Aftermath, they will Suicide.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|